-It’s World Gin Day on Saturday (13 June).
-To celebrate, we asked our spirits educators to explain how the flavour of gin is affected by the way it’s produced.
-We also asked them to share the best way of tasting gin to appreciate these flavour differences.
+World Gin Day is being celebrated on Saturday 10 June, so we asked our spirits educators to explain how the flavour of gin is affected by the way it’s produced.
+We also asked them for some tasting tips to best appreciate these flavour differences.

 Juniper is the only botanical that must be included in gin by law.
 Juniper berries give gin its characterful and invigorating pine-like quality.